Center at Glastonbury

 Publicity Volunteer Needed: Help us fill our Center for all of the wonderful programs we do!
 We are looking for someone who will come in once per week for at least an hour to work on entering our event information on-line into community calendars, and event and tourism websites.
 An organized person with some publicity experience would be very helpful.
 Keep track of our on-line listings, update as needed, and provide a list to our publicity volunteer team of which events have been listed and where.

-Gardening Volunteers: Experienced gardeners are needed to maintain the flower beds in front of the Center.
+Gardening Volunteers: Experienced gardeners are needed to maintain the teaching and wildlife gardens around our Center.
 Weeding, transplanting, pruning and mulching are among the skills required.
-Bring a friend or two and help beautify the entrance to Earle Park and the Audubon Society Center.
+Bring a friend or two and help beautify the Connecticut Audubon Society for the children and all visitors.
 After a brief training and orientation session, volunteers can garden on their own schedules, as necessary.

-Event Committee Volunteers: Our events raise money, raise awareness and are fun to work on.
+Event Committee Volunteers: Our events raise money to support our Center, care for our animals and provide Science education for thousands of children each year. raise awareness and are fun to work on.
 There is something for everyone to do!
 From publicity, to taking minutes, planning public education programs, hanging photographs to setting up tents, cooking or baking, setting up or cleaning up, asking for donations or putting up posters, you name it we need your help!
-Current committees are Adult & Family Education Programs, Photo Contest, Banff Film Festival, Earth Fair, Harvest Dinner, and Art for Nature’s Sake (fine art sale and community event).
+Current committees are Adult & Family Education Programs, Photo Contest, Banff Film Festival, Earth Fair, and Harvest Dinner.
 Join a committee and find yourself in the midst of community members who enjoy doing what they are doing and have fun doing it!

 From I-84 in East Hartford: Take Exit 55/Route 2 East to Route 17 Exit (Portland/South Glastonbury).
 Our Center is on the right, 2.5 miles from the exit.